alanocallaghan/scater/README.md

 -->

 The package is currently in an Beta state.
 The major functionality of the package is settled, but it is still under development so may change from time to time.
 Please do try it and contact me with bug reports, feedback, feature requests, questions and suggestions to improve the package.

-Davis McCarthy, December 2015
+Davis McCarthy, February 2016